Our two-year Master of Public Policy (MPP) is a full-time, on-campus degree program in Williamsburg, Virginia.

 Through the required summer internship and work with businesses and organizations across the country and abroad, students apply their knowledge and help to develop policy solutions.
 All MPP students take the Policy Research Seminar (PRS) course in their second year and work in small teams for real-world clients in the community, putting into action the analytic skills and tools they developed in the first-year courses.

-Limited to 50 new students each fall, our relatively small size allows unmatched access to faculty members and encourages a strong sense of community within the program.
-Most students receive merit-based assistantships (a mix of tuition credits and stipends) that help considerably to reduce the cost of tuition, fees, and living expenses.
+Our relatively small classes allow unmatched access to faculty members and encourage a strong sense of community within the program.
+Many students receive merit-based assistantships (stipends) that help to reduce the cost of tuition, fees, and living expenses.

 Convenient Access to D.C. & Richmond, VA